Dr Seuss Font

 Oogie Boogie

 Oogie Boogie, designed by Daniel Gauthier, is a comic lettering style font that contains uppercase and lowercase letters, numbers, symbols, and punctuation.
-It also supports multilingual, but it is available for personal projects only.
+It also supports multilinguals, but it is available for personal projects only.
 For further queries, kindly contact the owner at: dgauthier@timberspecialties.com

 7. Poorhut